Farley Wastewater Treatment Works

 The Farley Wastewater Treatment Works serves parts of Maitland, including Aberglasslyn, Bolwarra, Gillieston Heights, Largs, Lorn, Oakhampton, Phoenix Park and Rutherford.

-It currently treats 7.2 megalitres of effluent per day and can handle wastewater from a population of up to 50,000 people.
+It currently treats 7.2 megalitres of effluent per day in dry weather.
+Recent upgrade provides capacity to treat wastewater from a population up to 59,000 people.

 The Farley Wastewater Treatment Works is designed to remove nutrients (nitrogen and phosphorus) and to provide a high level of disinfection.